ChaosDigtal/eth-swap-tracker/README.md

 yarn start
 ```

-Please change WEBHOOK_SIGNING_KEY to the signing key corresponding to your webhook, which you can find [here](https://docs.alchemy.com/alchemy/enhanced-apis/notify-api/using-notify#1.-find-your-signing-key)

 Please change ALCHEMY_API_KEY

+(If you are using webhook) Please change WEBHOOK_SIGNING_KEY to the signing key corresponding to your webhook, which you can find [here](https://docs.alchemy.com/alchemy/enhanced-apis/notify-api/using-notify#1.-find-your-signing-key)

 And just like that, you're done!